dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 *gui_elements / gui_attributes*:

-- `Spinbox`: A GUI element for *IntegerValue*.
+- `Spinbox`: A GUI element for *IntValue*.
 A text field with and an "up" and a "down" button for increment/decrement.
     - *gui_attributes*:
         - `max=decimal` (mandatory): Maximal value